swank-rats/docs/in/image-processing/image-processing.md

 * Rectangle with isosceles triangle in it
 * Pentagon with isosceles triangle in it

+But at the end of our project we found out that the pentagon is not the best opposite form for the rectangle.
+Instead of the pentagon we now use a circle wit a isosceles triangle in it.

 ##### Detection processing
 In our detection process for a robot we first convert the original image of the video stream in to another color space via the following method
 ```C++